Mushroom Tacos with Charred Corn

 stirring mushrooms in a cast iron skillet

-Shiitake mushrooms have a rich, super savory flavor.
+I love shiitake mushrooms in these.
+Shiitake mushrooms have a rich, super savory flavor and they are packed with nutrition.
 If shiitakes aren’t available try using another brown mushroom like thinly sliced portobello mushrooms or crimini.

-I don’t recommend using reconstituted dried shiitake mushrooms in this recipe.
+Note: Just don’t use reconstituted dried shiitake mushrooms in this recipe.
 You want the mushrooms to be fresh and fairly dry so that they brown nicely in the pan.

 You may have heard that it’s best to wipe mushrooms clean with a damp towel, but it’s actually not necessary to go to all that trouble.
 It’s perfectly fine to rinse mushrooms under running water, just be sure not to soak them for too long since they will absorb the water and won’t brown properly.